murdinc/zodiac/README.md

 * All symbols only translate to one letter.
 * Multiple symbols can represent the same letter. (i.e. commonly used letters)
 * The ciphers contain errors, either intentional or accidental.
-* The method used to encipher both of codes messages is homophonic simple substitution.
+* The method used to encipher both messages is homophonic simple substitution.

 **Completed:**
 * Browser view of ciphers, with key and symbol to letter count